-3.2.3 Reduced Berth 1 Operations and Maintenance Costs
+3.2.4 Reduced Berth 1 Operations and Maintenance Costs

 By restoring the full barge berthing capacity of the Phosphoric Acid Terminal, liquid barges will no longer need to use Berth 1 - to facilitate Nutrien's operations, the O&M costs at Berth 1 will decrease (while O&M costs for the North and East Barge Berth will resume).
-This results in an estimated \$243,000 of total discounted O&M savings at Berth 1 over analysis period.
+This results in an estimated \$243,000 of total discounted O&M savings for liquid barge berths over the analysis period.
 As mentioned, O&M costs for Berth 1 were determined as a percentage of the project's O&M costs proportional to berth length.
-It is assumed that these costs for Berth 1 increase 50 percent under the No-Build Scenario as the additional barge traffic at the berth equates to the approximate monthly tonnage exported from the berth in the Build scenario.
-Reducing Nutrien's usage of Berth 1 will allow the Port to put it other productive use.
-To avoid double counting, the benefits of the Port regaining capacity at Berth 1 are not monetized in this BCA.
+It is assumed that these costs for Berth 1 increase 50 percent under the No-Build Scenario as the tonnage generated by the additional barge traffic equates to the approximate monthly tonnage that would be exported from the berth in the Build scenario.
+Reducing Nutrien's usage of Berth 1 will also allow the Authority to put it to other productive use.
+To avoid double counting, the benefits of the Authority regaining capacity at Berth 1 are not monetized in this BCA.

-3.2.4 Avoided Truck Operating Costs
+3.2.5 Avoided Truck Operating Costs